centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 ## How to use the *mappers*

-A *mapper* is an object letting you map an attribute's value of a discovered item to a property of a futur host.
+A *mapper* is an object letting you map an attribute's value of a discovered item to a property of a future host.

 There is four types of *mappers*: